missionpinball/mpf-docs/config/instructions/tags.rst

 .. code-block:: mpf-config

-  scoring:
+  ##! mode: my_mode
+  variable_player:
     sw_mygame_popbumper:
       score: 100

 As you can see, if you have a repeating event you can save yourself some time and coding by using tags.
 Any switch tagged as *mygame_popbumper* will echo a *sw_mygame_popbumper* event.

 Example 2 - Playfield is active
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another example is tagging specific switches on a playfield to validate if a ball is in play or not.
 These would be any switches a ball could hit within regular game play.

 Building on the first example, we can add a second tag to the pop bumpers in case there is a loose ball on the playfield.
 For our purposes we will check that if a pop bumper is hit, then the skill shot must be disabled.

 First we add the tags.